AntonSol919/linkspace/dev/async.md

 Async is currently messy and broken but not an immediate priority.
-Its also not exposed in liblinkspace.
+Its also not exposed in linkspace.

 # goal
 A user should be able to spawn a future on the same executor as the linkspace runtime is waiting for